 Are you a Real Rider?
-Read on for more information on how you can participate in this year’s charity event!
+Read on for more information on how you can participate in this special charity event!

 Who can compete?

 Racing industry personalities — those working in breeding, sales, training, racing, media, or aftercare — are invited to compete.
-Riders enter as individual combinations with their horses and also have the option to join a team or form their own team.
+Riders enter as individual combinations with their horses and also as a part of a team.
 Each rider submits a profile for this website so that fans of the Real Rider Cup can learn more and make a donation to their favorite (see “How do you raise funds?” below).

 What do I ride?